Emirates 24/7: TV programme

 The programme Emirates 24/7 was launched in early 2010, originally hosted by Rebecca McLaughlin.
 Katie Jensen became the programme's Presenter in November 2010.
 In its first season, Emirates 24/7 interviewed guests including Emirates Airlines’ Sheikh Ahmed bin Saeed Al Maktoum, the Al Jaber Group’s Fatima Al Jaber, the IMF’s John Lipsky, the British Consul-General to the UAE Guy Warrington and Hollywood actor Colin Firth.

 Emirates 24/7 was relaunched for its second season on 18 January 2011, becoming a weekly one-hour programme covering news, current affairs, business, sport and entertainment.
 Its slogan was "People, culture, trends, ideas, lifestyle: if it makes a difference to your life, Emirates 24/7 will tell you why."

-The programme is presented by Katie Fielder and former World of Sports presenter Omar Butti.
+The programme is presented by Katie Jensen and former World of Sports presenter Omar Butti.
 Additional reports are provided by Priyanka Dutt.
 It is filmed at Dubai Media Incorporated’s studios.